-1-Sentence-Summary: Deep Work proposes the idea that we have lost our ability to focus deeply and immerse ourselves in a complex task, but not without showing you that it’s a skill more than worth cultivating again and giving you four rules to help you focus more than ever before.
+1-Sentence-Summary: Deep Work proposes that we have lost our ability to focus deeply and immerse ourselves in a complex task, showing you how to cultivate this skill again and focus more than ever before with four simple rules.

 Read in: 4 minutes

 I’m still digesting all the valuable lessons from So Good They Can’t Ignore You, but I couldn’t help taking a peek at what Cal’s up to now.
 He’s been talking about the idea of deep work for quite some time on his blog (a way for him to test potential book topics), and now the accompanying book is out.